TV screen technology explained

 Freeview Play review

-To put Freeview Play through its paces, we connected a Best Buy TV made by Panasonic with the service to a high-speed broadband connection in our lab.
+To put Freeview Play through its paces, we connected a compatible Panasonic TV to a high-speed broadband connection in our lab.
 Then, two experts tested every single feature of the EPG to give you the expert review below.

 Bear in mind, however, that this just covers Freeview Play on Panasonic TVs.
-The EPG will perform slightly different on other devices, such as the Humax PVR - we'll update this page when we have additional results.
+The EPG will perform slightly differently on other devices, but you should still get a good idea of the benefits on offer.

 Installation & set-up